-The CSEM signal is disturbed by high electromagnetic noise, leading to the inversion uncertainty in and interpretation process.
-However. bv implementing noise removal techniques, including pre-stack, stacking, and post-stack procedures, the initially noisy signal can be processed into a smoother form.
-This results in a signal containing subsurface information without noise interference.
+The CSEM signal is disturbed by high electromagnetic noise, leading to uncertainty in the inversion and interpretation process.
+However, by implementing noise removal techniques, including pre-stack, stacking, and post-stack procedures, the initially noisy signal can be processed into a smoother form.
+This results in a signal containing subsurface without information noise interference.
 Therefore, it can be concluded that the application of these noise removal techniques is highly effective in improving the quality of the CSEM signal about 80% and unlocking the potential for a better understanding of subsurface structures.